jschuhdodge/jschuhdodge.github.io/index.md

 ![GitHub Logo](https://qpp.cms.gov/build_201612091113/images/hhs-logo.png)

+## Using the Web Data Connector

+You can try it out by specifying the URL in your Web Data Connector in Tableau (version 10.1 or newer).
+The url can be found under the heading for each API.

+*At this time, only the Improvement Activities API has been made a connector.
+I will work on this as time permits.

 This project is to build Web Data Connectors for the Quality Payment Program Measures that are available via the Quality Payment Program site [QPP](https://qpp.cms.gov).